polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ### Spin Up the Polkadot Fork

-Before you can interact with the forked network, you need to start it using Chopsticks.
-Open a new terminal window and run the following command:
+To set up your Polkadot fork using Chopsticks, open a new terminal window and run the following command:

 ```
 npx @acala-network/chopsticks --config=polkadot